-II.24 If an offer that has been made is not completed, the offeror or a party closely related to the offeror according to section I.3 may not, earlier than 12 months thereafter, make an offer to acquire shares in the offeree company or acquire shares in the offeree company which thereby triggers a requirement to make a mandatory offer pursuant to Chapter 3 of the Stock Market (Takeover Bids) Act (SFS 2006:451).
+II.24 If an offer that has been made is not completed, the offeror or a party closely related to the offeror according to section I.3 may not, earlier than 12 months thereafter, make an offer to acquire shares in the offeree company or acquire shares in the offeree company which thereby triggers a requirement to make a mandatory offer.
 This also applies to a party closely related to the offeror when the offer was made according to section I.3.
 The first and second sentences do not apply if the offeror makes a new offer which is recommended by the board of the offeree company.

 In line with the principle stated in the introduction to the rules that a takeover bid may not prevent the offeree company from conducting its business for a period that is longer than reasonable, this section stipulates certain limitations on the right for an offeror to make a new offer after an unsuccessful offer has been made.
-The provision entails that an offeror who announces at the end of the acceptance period that the offer is not completed may not, earlier than 12 months thereafter, make an offer to acquire shares in the offeree company, or acquire shares in the offeree company which thereby triggers a requirement to make a mandatory offer pursuant to Chapter 3 of the TBA.
+The provision entails that an offeror who announces at the end of the acceptance period that the offer is not completed may not, earlier than 12 months thereafter, make an offer to acquire shares in the offeree company, or acquire shares in the offeree company which thereby triggers a requirement to make a mandatory offer.
 This applies correspondingly if the offeror withdraws its offer.